mlab817/dafaqs2022/docs/bureaus/bafs.md

   - Recommended Methods of Analysis and Sampling – Guidelines;
   - Organic Soil Amendments – Product Standard; and
   - Organic Biocontrol Agents  - Product Standard.

+## What is the Status of BAFS implementation of Republic Act No. 11511 (An Act Amending the Republic Act No. 10068 or the Organic Agriculture Act of 2010)?

 - BAFS, together with its Technical Working Groups (TWG),  developed eight (8) Philippine National Standards relevant to organic agriculture as of July 2022.
 - Also, BAFS has two (2) officially accredited third-party organic certifying bodies, namely: OCCP-Inspection and Certification Services, Inc. (ICSI), and Control Union Philippines, Inc. (CUPI).
 - BAFS issued 5 certificates of registration (COR) for organic soil amendment (OSA) producers, 8 certificates of product registration (CPR) to OSA  products, 1 COR to organic biocontrol agent (OBCA) producer, 5 CPR to OBCA products, and 12 COR to organic farm producers.